TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/05_lesson/lab.md

     a[3] = 'haha'
     print(a)
 ```
-### Now run each example in the console and see what they do.
+### Now run each example aboce in the console and see what they do.

 ----------------------------------
 ## Expanding the lesson 4 lab